kuku929/lfx-mentorship/README.md

 1. We cannot set the number of clusters explicitly.
 However, in my experience I have found that tuning $\epsilon$ and ```min_pts``` properly gives a general bound on the number of clusters formed.
 2. The algorithm is slow. $O(n^2)$ in time complexity and $O(n^2)$ in space complexity.
 However this can be sped up by using parallel hardware like GPUs.

 I have used CUDA C++ to speed up the algorithm significantly.
-It works in for general N-dimensional points.
+It works for general N-dimensional points.

 here's a demo: